PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Architecture and Framework Overview

 \subsection{Compiler Workflow}

 Compilation occurs once per deployment.
 The compiler first analyzes the workload dataflow graph to determine memory occupancy, data movement, and domain activity across phases, producing a set of feasible operating points for each operation, each with a distinct combination of power states.
-Given these candidates, PowerFlow determines the optimal schedule to minimize energy while meeting the target inference deadline with the selected rail constraints, shown in Figure~\ref{fig-arch-flow}.
-The resulting voltage assignments and memory-gating decisions are compiled into static schedule tables used during run-time execution.
+Given these candidates, PF-DNN enumerates candidate rail subsets and determines the minimum-energy feasible schedule under each subset, selecting the overall best solution that satisfies the target inference deadline, as shown in Figure~\ref{fig-arch-flow}.
+The resulting voltage assignments and memory-gating decisions are compiled and programmed into the on-chip memory as a static schedule, along with the layer definitions used during run-time execution, while the $pg\_manager$ manages the inter-layer fine-grained memory-gating schedules.